A single artist

 In a constant state of change

-Cultura Plasmic INC is a Northern working class artist creating art that reflects on and critically engages with social and environmental issues including surveillance capitalism, networked culture, digital technology and mental health, consumption, social inequality, and climate crisis.
+Cultura Plasmic INC is a working class artist from Newcastle upon Tyne creating art that reflects on and critically engages with social and environmental issues including surveillance capitalism, networked culture, digital technology and mental health, consumption, social inequality, and climate crisis.
 Constructing an elusive multi-pseudonymous practice, she plays with the radical potentialities of anonymity, an aesthetics of disappearance and counter-narratives that push back against a culture of status-seeking, attention-come-distraction, and the elevated individual.
 To read an in-depth article about her use of multiple aliases, see ‘Against the artist as brand‘.

 Over the last few years she has developed a creative language that uses light and visibility to critique the surveillance capitalism that pervades our communication networks.
 She formulates metaphors arising from ‘natural’ landscapes to understand digital experiences and processes, bridging online and offline spaces, and highlighting the materiality and environmental cost of digital cultures.
 Her practice that spans sound art, video art, installation, projection mapping, AR, music and sculpture explores how the body, touch, intimacy and relationships find both presence and absence in our modes of perception.